🥜

 This is a somewhat antiquated page.
 Please reach out to us.

-It is recommended developers familiarize themselves with how the Peanut Protocol works prior to attempting direct contract interactions.
+It is recommended developers familiarize themselves with prior to attempting direct contract interactions.

 The Peanut Smart Contracts are designed for sending non-front-runnable link payments, which can be in the form of various assets.
 Including ETH, ERC-20 tokens, ERC-721 tokens, ERC-1155 tokens, or combinations thereof!